tmsnvk/daigaku/README.md

 + Have [Docker](https://docs.docker.com/get-docker/) installed on your local machine.
 + Clone the repository.
 + In a terminal panel, stand in the project root:
-    + run ``bash setup-variables.sh`` to generate the environment fields.
-Follow the directions of the script.
+    + run ``bash setup-variables.sh`` to generate environment variables.
+Follow the directions in the script.
     + run ``bash setup-containers.sh`` to build the project and set up the containarised Docker environment.
     + run ``http://localhost/`` in a browser window.
 + On the application's login page you may log in with the following credentials: